cretz/temporal-workflowcheck-java/README.md

 ### TODO

-This project contains known missing features:
+Currently, this project is missing many features:

 * Accept environment variables to point to config files
 * Accept environment variables to provide specific config properties